 For Large Solar Energy Systems greater than 40 kW that require a CUP, and all systems more than 40 kW, a decommissioning plan will be included as part of the application requirements, and shall consist of the following:

-Outline of the anticipated means and cost of removing the system at the end of its serviceable life or upon its becoming a discontinued use.
+Outline of the anticipated means and cost of removing the system at the end of its serviceable life or upon it becoming a discontinued use.
 The cost estimates shall be made by a competent party, such as a professional engineer, a contractor capable of decommissioning or a person with suitable expertise or experience with decommissioning.
 The plan shall also identify the financial resources that will be available to pay for the decommissioning and removal of the system.

 Decommissioning of the system must occur within sixty (60) days from either the end of the system’s serviceable life; or when the system becomes a discontinued use.